 What is Railway?

 Railway is a modern app hosting platform that makes it easy to deploy production-ready apps quickly.
 Railway offers persistent database services for PostgreSQL, MySQL, MongoDB, and Redis, as well as application services with a GitHub repository as the deployment source.
 For the latter, Railway can automatically determine the application runtime and deploy the service.
-Railway offers several one-click starters for popular applications, but the default Metabase template does not work, so let's use my template instead.
+Railway offers several one-click starters for popular applications, including Metabase.
 Since we are just testing the waters, Railway's free tier should be sufficient to host the service.

 Deploy Metabase using One-Click Starter on Railway